bhavyansh001/book-review-service/README.md

 npm run dev
 ```

-The frontend will be available at: [http://localhost:5173](http://localhost:5173)
+The app will be available at: [http://localhost:5173](http://localhost:5173)

 ---